devkcud/skill-icons-web/README.md

 4. Open `http://localhost:5173` in your browser

----
+## 📝 Contributing

+Feel free to fork the repository, make modifications, and submit PRs.
+Make sure that any changes adhere to our standards for safety and maintainability.

+For those who may not be familiar with Svelte or lack development experience but still wish to contribute, you can contribute by identifying and reporting issues, correcting typos, and other similar tasks.

-## DISCLAIMER
+## ❗️ DISCLAIMER

 This project is an independent effort and is not affiliated with the official [Skill Icons](https://github.com/tandpfun/skill-icons) project or its creator, [Thijs](https://github.com/tandpfun).
-The original logo at `/static/favicon.png` or `/static/skillicons.svg` is owned by [Thijs](https://github.com/tandpfun).
-In the event that the original author requests the removal or takedown of this project, it will be promptly addressed.
+The original logo at `/static/favicon.png` and `/static/skillicons.svg` are both owned by [Thijs](https://github.com/tandpfun).